Replace Piecewise-Constant Resistor with Switched Linear Components

 Controlling the Switches

-The default Solver Configuration settings for the switched linear model are:
+Use the default Solver Configuration settings for the switched linear model:

 In the model window, you can view the model statistics.
 Select the Debug tab and click Simscape > Statistics Viewer.
 This opens the Simscape Statistics window for

-After the task passes, you see a link to the HDL implementation model
+After the last task passes, it creates a link to the HDL implementation model

-Click on the link to open the generated implementation model.
+Click on this link to open the generated implementation model.

-When you run the Extract equations task, the task displays the number of states, input, output, modes, and differential variables for the Simscape network.
+In the right pane, the Extract discrete equations task output displays the number of states, inputs, outputs, modes, differential variables, and state-space representation for the Simscape network.

 Generate HDL Code

 To set up model parameters for HDL code generation, run the